 As you age, your face loses volume and elasticity, resulting in wrinkles, fine lines, sagging cheeks, jowls, folds that appear around the neck, and deep creases that form between your nose and mouth.
 Besides the natural aging process, stress, sun damage, gravity, environmental factors, and even genetics can accentuate the effects of facial aging.
 Fortunately, thanks to modern technology and advanced surgical techniques, there are many facelift options available today that can restore youthfulness to your facial profile by treating sagging skin and enhancing contours.*

-Facelift surgery, or rhytidectomy, is designed to restore a more youthful appearance by tightening and lifting the deep tissues of your face to enhance your facial contours.
+Facelift, or rhytidectomy, is designed to restore a more youthful appearance by tightening and lifting the deep tissues of your face to enhance your facial contours.
 “Rhytid” means wrinkle, and “ectomy” means removal, but the fact is a facelift does not remove wrinkles.
 Instead, a facelift removes excess skin and fat, while also re-draping the skin of your face and neck.
-Facelift surgery also tightens and repositions the underlying muscles and deep connective tissues (known as the subcutaneous muscular aponeurotic system—SMAS) and the platysma neck muscle.
+A facelift also tightens and repositions the underlying muscles and deep connective tissues (known as the subcutaneous muscular aponeurotic system—SMAS) and the platysma neck muscle.

 Each facelift procedure is highly individualized.
 During your consultation, our Atlanta facelift surgeons will examine your skin’s elasticity, underlying muscle tone, and bone structure to determine if your goals and expectations are realistic.